SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/ibm_i.md

 IBM iSeries (AS/400) is a robust, scalable family of midrange business computers running the IBM i operating system, known for its integrated DB2 database and strong security features.

 !!! warning
+	Important - This integration requires the installation of Syslog Reporting Manager on IBM i, for which a fee is charged.

+!!! warning
     Important note - This format is currently in beta.
 We highly value your feedback to improve its performance.

 ## Supported versions